stormlightlabs/volt/docs/lifecycle.md

 # Server-Side Rendering & Lifecycle

-Server-Side Rendering (SSR) with Volt.js enables you to render initial HTML on the server and seamlessly hydrate it on the client without re-rendering or flash of unstyled content.
+Server-Side Rendering (SSR) with VoltX enables you to render initial HTML on the server and seamlessly hydrate it on the client without re-rendering or flash of unstyled content.

 ## When to use SSR